 “Exfinity is a true-blue B2B focused fund which invests in pioneering founders who have a solid technology moat,” says Shailesh Ghorpade, Managing Partner & Chief Investment Officer, Exfinity Venture Partners.

 Exceptional tech companies with a robust technology moat are what the fund looks out for before supporting them in various areas.
 Take the case of the fund’s very first investment; the Silicon Valley-based startup, ‘Virtual Power Systems’.
 Conceptualised in 2012, Virtual developed virtualisation software with the potential to reduce power costs of data centres.
 Exfinity has been a strategic mentor and investor to Virtual by supporting them extensively, in addition to helping craft their go-to-market strategy.
-Absentiavr, Cloudsek, Moengage, Locus and IQLECT are a few of the technology product companies, which the firm has funded and mentored.
+Absentiavr, Cloudsek, Moengage, Locus and IQLECT are a few of the technology product companies that the firm has funded and mentored.

 Though the firm invests typically $1-2 million in pre-Series A rounds, with their newer funds, it has entered into funding the follow-on rounds too.
 Apart from the necessary capital funding to bolster their growth, it also partners with entrepreneurs in executive hiring, market references, arranging mentors and provides them with strategic inputs on strategy and execution.